jbeuckm/BitcoinExchangeRateWidget/README.md

 ### Instalación ###

 Download the repo.
-The `BitcoinRateWidget.wdgt` folder is ready to click and install.
+The `BitcoinRate.wdgt` folder is ready to click and install.

 ### Build the Project ###